FacilityApi/FacilityApi.github.io/generate/javascript.md

 ## fsdgenjs

-`fsdgenjs` is a command-line tool that generates C# for a Facility Service Definition.
+`fsdgenjs` is a command-line tool that generates JavaScript or TypeScript for a Facility Service Definition.

 Install `fsdgenjs` [as documented](/generate/tools#installation) from its [NuGet package](https://www.nuget.org/packages/fsdgenjs/).

-`fsdgenjs` generates a single file and supports the [standard command-line options](/generate/tools#options) as well as the following additional command-line options:
+`fsdgenjs` generates files for client, Express server, and types and supports the [standard command-line options](/generate/tools#options) as well as the following additional command-line options:

 * `--module <name>`: Sets the name of the generated module.
 * `--typescript`: Generates TypeScript rather than JavaScript.
+* `--express`: Generates an [Express](http://expressjs.com) server.